-FIRSTMILE SERVICE—WITH FirstMile service your freight will be picked up and packaged, then delivered to its destination.
-All the work will be done for you!
+First Mile Service—With First Mile service your freight will be picked up and packaged, then delivered to its destination.
+In other words, all the work will be done for you!

-INSIDE PICKUP/INSIDE DELIVERY—Perhaps one of the biggest causes for billing adjustments for shippers is the assumption that carriers function as moving services.
-That is, the driver will physically pickup and deliver the goods.
-Such is not the case.
-Unless otherwise specified, freight that is not picked up and delivered at a loading dock will be picked up and delivered at the curb.
+Inside Pickup/Inside Delivery—One of the biggest causes for billing adjustments for shippers is the belief that carriers function as moving services.
+That is, the driver will physically pick up and deliver the goods.
+But this is not the case.
+It is the shipper’s job to notify the carrier delivering their package of any specifics regarding the delivery of their shipment.
+Items will be left on the curb upon delivery unless notice is given to the delivery driver.
 With inside pickup/delivery, your freight will be dropped off on your driveway or in your garage (if residential).
 If the delivery location is a store, the shipment will be delivered just inside the front door.
 This is another service our carriers can provide at an extra fee, which is especially convenient when you’re a small to midsize business.

 Residentially zoned locales are not freight-truck friendly.
 Make sure to inform your freight agent, or have them check so you can choose our residential services ahead of time, and avoid potential billing adjustments.

-LIMITED ACCESS PICKUP/DELIVERY—Limited access pickup is any destination that restricts trucks from entering an area.
+Limited Access Pickup/Delivery—Limited access pickup is any destination that restricts trucks from entering an area.
 This includes any place that:

 Some examples of limited access locations are: airports, construction sites, churches, government facilities, farms, hotels/ motels, hospitals, schools, mini-storage facilities, nursing homes, prisons, and other such locations.

-OVERSIZE FREIGHT—Oversize freight requires the movement of cargo that’s longer, wider, and/or taller than the footprint of a standard trailer.
+Oversize Freight—Oversize freight requires the movement of cargo that’s longer, wider, and/or taller than the footprint of a standard trailer.
 This requires specific transportation equipment that we can arrange for you.

 Make sure your freight quote is accurate by knowing the services your shipment requires.
 Not sure what services you need?
-Our Freight Agents can help you out.
-Contact us online or give us a call at 800.716.7608.
+FreightCenter’s Freight agents can help you out.
+Contact us online or give us a call at 8007167608.